This site requires a more recent version of Adobe Flash Player to function properly.

-- EBITDA Margins: We forecast that EBITDA margins to grow from 18.6% in 2015 to 18.5% by the end of our forecast period in 2023.
+- EBITDA Margins: We forecast that EBITDA margins to stabilize at 2016 level of 19.2% by the end of our forecast period in 2023.
 This can be a key driver for the improvement in Accenture's valuation if business conditions around the globe improve and Accenture's clients increase discretionary spending.
-If EBITDA margins were to increase to 25% by the end of the forecast period, we can expect a 15% upside to the current Trefis price estimate.
-If margins were to decline due to rising competition, contract pricing pressure and slower economic growth and reach 12%, we can expect a 15% downside to the current Trefis price estimate.
+If EBITDA margins were to increase to 25% by the end of the forecast period, we can expect a 20% upside to the current Trefis price estimate.
+If margins were to decline due to rising competition, contract pricing pressure and slower economic growth and reach 15%, we can expect a 15% downside to the current Trefis price estimate.

 Accenture offers outsourcing and consulting services primarily to Fortune 500 companies.
 It helps its clients improve their business processes by leveraging technology and utilizing outsourced service providers wherever appropriate.
 For instance, Accenture may help the IT department of a client to outsource the development and maintenance of software applications used by company employees.
 The clients benefit through long-term IT cost savings and improved processes for application development.